gjtorikian/html-pipeline/README.md

 ### Sanitization

-Because the web can be a scary place, HTML is automatically sanitized after the `ConvertFilter` runs and before the `NodeFilter`s are processed.
+Because the web can be a scary place, **HTML is automatically sanitized** after the `ConvertFilter` runs and before the `NodeFilter`s are processed.
 This is to prevent malicious or unexpected input from entering the pipeline.

 The sanitization process takes a hash configuration of settings.
 See the [Selma](https://www.github.com/gjtorikian/selma) documentation for more information on how to configure these settings.
+Note that users must correctly configure the sanitization configuration if they expect to use it correctly in conjunction with handlers which manipulate HTML.

 A default sanitization config is provided by this library (`HTMLPipeline::SanitizationFilter::DEFAULT_CONFIG`).
 A sample custom sanitization allowlist might look like this: